 Nokia has announced that MIRIS, a leading Norwegian real estate and technology firm, will deploy AirFrame Open Edge data centre technology to support delivery of Smart City services in business parks and residential areas.
-MIRIS plans to build data centres in around 20 urban locations in Norway during 2019, followed by a wider rollout across the Nordic region.
+MIRIS plans to build data centres in about 20 urban locations in Norway during 2019, followed by a wider rollout across the Nordic region.

 City municipalities and the local real estate industry will host the infrastructure to support the first edge data centres.
 Many of these data centres will recycle excess heat and use it in local homes and businesses.